Campaign for Maha assembly polls ends; 3237 candidates in fray

 A total of 6.5 lakh polling staff is roped in for the October 21 voting, for which 96,661 polling booths are being put in place.
 A total of 1,35,021 VVPAT machines are also installed.
 Among the 288 constituencies, the maximum 38 candidates are in the fray from Nanded south seat and the minimum three from Chiplun in Ratnagiri district.

 In 2014 elections, the BJP had won the highest 122 seats, Sena 63, the Congress 42 and the NCP 41 seats.
-Since then, two by-elections were held due to the death of two legislators Krushna Ghoda (Palghar) and Bala Sawant (Bandra east).
-The Sena managed to retain both the seats.
+Since then, two by-elections were held due to death of two legislators Krushna Ghoda (Palghar) and Bala Sawant (Bandra east).
+The Sena manged to retain both the seats.

 BJP leaders are claiming that the NDA alliance would win 222 of the 288 Assembly seats.